happytianhao/TOP/README.md

 ```

 ## Testing [🔝](#-table-of-contents)
+See the end-to-end inference pipeline in [Kaggle Notebook](https://www.kaggle.com/code/happytianhao/notebook-top-whu).
 ### RGB Model
 To test the rgb model, first modify the line 10 in `configs/predict_occurrence_snippet_nexar.py` from `modality = "fuse"` to `modality = "rgb"`, and then run the following command:
 ```bash